💰 Free Financial Tool

 Is it better to have a shorter or longer loan tenure? +

 A shorter tenure means higher EMI but less total interest paid.
 A longer tenure means lower EMI but significantly more total interest.
-The right choice depends on your monthly budget.
-Use the sliders in this tool to compare both scenarios and find the right balance for your situation.
+Use the sliders in this tool to compare both scenarios.

 Does prepayment reduce EMI or loan tenure? +

-Prepayment (paying extra toward the principal) can either reduce your EMI or shorten your loan tenure, depending on your lender's policy.
+Prepayment can either reduce your EMI or shorten your loan tenure, depending on your lender's policy.
 Most financial advisors recommend choosing to reduce the tenure, as this saves more interest over the life of the loan.

 Is this EMI calculator free to use? +